isan-Ethen/rust-package-downloader/README.md

 # rust-package-downloader

-This is an downloader for collect neccesary packages for installing software by apt.
+This is a downloader for collect neccesary packages for installing software by apt.

 ## Installation
 Get the latest version.